farmera/sare_grant/study_methods.md

 #### Disclaimer

-We understood from the outset that the second question was less likely to be answered unless the data captured was of sufficient quality.
+We understood from the outset that the second question was not likely to be answered unless the data captured was of sufficient quality.
 The first question was primary and was answerable, we thought, regardless of data capture method.
 It turns out we were wrong.
 Neither of these questions could be answered conclusively using the sort of flight and image capture system originally proposed.
 The specific reasons will be addressed in detail